Political Systems

 There are two major modes of democracy.

-1. Government by the people; a form of government in which the supreme power is retained and directly exercised by the people.
+government in which the supreme power is retained and directly exercised by the

-2. Government by popular representation; a form of government in which the supreme power is retained by the people, but is indirectly exercised through a system of representation and delegated authority periodically renewed; a constitutional representative government.
+power is retained by the people, but is indirectly exercised through a system

-for instance that a majority can 'vote away' the freedom of a minority.
+The problems with democracy deserve separate discussion for instance that a majority can 'vote away' the freedom of a minority.
 To use an extreme example imagine that you live in a village of 100 people and 99 of them vote to take your house.
 Despite the 'landslide' democratic victory there is no change in the morality of the theft they vote for.

 FASCISM